LazaUK/AIFoundry-PrivateAgents-Terraform/README.md

 ### Scenario B: BYO VNet
 > [!NOTE]
-> **Sub-folder**: `/scenario_b`

-Deploys the Microsoft Foundry resources and use VNet injection of agent service with an existing Azure virtual network / subnet.
+> Deploys the Microsoft Foundry resources and use VNet injection of agent service with an existing Azure virtual network / subnet.

 Update terraform.tfvars: